 To calculate the probability of winning the bet, the number of arrangements that will win the bet must be divided by the total possible number of arrangements of the horses.

-To calculate the total number of arrangements possible, we use a factorial as seen before (for a five-horse race we use 5!):
+To calculate the total number of arrangements possible, use a factorial as seen before (for a five-horse race use 5!):

 5! = 5 x 4 x 3 x 2 x 1